July 3, 2024

 Exposure to these pollutants can cause allergies and asthma.
 Mold spores can lead to respiratory issues.
 Pollen may trigger sneezing and itchy eyes.
 Pet dander affects those with pet allergies.

-To reduce biological pollutants, use mold testing.
+To reduce biological pollutants, start with mold testing.
 Remediate mold by fixing leaks and using dehumidifiers.
-Keep pets out of bedrooms to limit dander.
-Regularly clean to remove pollen and dust.
+Keep pets out of bedrooms to limit dander, and clean regularly to remove pollen and dust.

 Chemical Pollutants

-Chemical pollutants in homes include VOCs, formaldehyde, and cleaning agents, necessitating an air quality check.
-VOCs come from paints and new furniture.
-Formaldehyde is found in pressed wood products.
+Chemical pollutants in homes include VOCs, formaldehyde, and residue from cleaning agents.
+VOCs come from fresh paint and new furniture.
+Formaldehyde is found in pressed-wood products.
 Cleaning agents release harmful chemicals into the air.

-Commercial air quality testing detects these chemicals.
-Use low-VOC products to reduce exposure.
-Ventilate rooms when using cleaning agents or painting.
-Air purifiers can help remove chemical pollutants.
+A professional air quality inspection can flag these chemical sources.
+Use low-VOC products to reduce exposure, ventilate rooms when cleaning or painting, and run air purifiers to help remove chemical pollutants.

-Long-term exposure to chemical pollutants may lead to serious health conditions like cancer and liver damage.
-Reducing these contaminants improves indoor air quality.
+Long-term exposure to chemical pollutants may lead to serious health conditions, so reducing these contaminants is an important part of a healthy home.

 Combustion Pollutants

-Combustion pollutants include carbon monoxide (CO) and nitrogen dioxide (NO2).
-These come from heating systems, stoves, and fireplaces.
-CO is odorless but very dangerous.
-NO2 irritates lungs.
+Combustion by-products such as carbon monoxide (CO) and nitrogen dioxide (NO2) come from heating systems, stoves, and fireplaces.
+CO is odorless but very dangerous, and NO2 irritates the lungs.

-Detecting combustion pollutants is crucial for safety.
-CO poisoning can be fatal, causing headaches and dizziness.
-NO2 causes respiratory problems, especially in children.
+These are home-safety concerns worth a buyer’s attention rather than part of our testing service.
+CO poisoning can be fatal, causing headaches and dizziness, and NO2 causes respiratory problems, especially in children.

-Install CO detectors near sleeping areas and fuel-burning appliances.
-Ensure proper ventilation when using stoves or fireplaces.
-Regularly inspect heating systems to prevent leaks.
+Once you move in, install CO detectors near sleeping areas and fuel-burning appliances, ensure proper ventilation when using stoves or fireplaces, and have heating systems serviced regularly to prevent leaks.

 Testing Methods and Tools